shiva177/Eats-On-Wheels/README.md

-## Food Delivery App (MERN Stack)
+## EatsOnWheels (MERN Stack)

 **Project Overview:**
-This is a web-based food delivery application built using the MERN (MongoDB, Express.js, React, Node.js) stack.
-The app allows users to browse nearby restaurants, place orders, track deliveries in real-time, create user profiles, and make secure payments.
+EatsOnWheels is a web-based food delivery platform powered by the MERN stack (MongoDB, Express.js, React, Node.js).
+Our app enables users to discover nearby restaurants, place orders with ease, create personalized profiles, and make secure payments.
+Experience the convenience of delicious meals delivered right to your doorstep with EatsOnWheels.

 **Key Features:**
 - Browse and search for restaurants and dishes.